shrop/os-app-configs/shrop-imac.md

 * Set FileMerge as the default diff/merge tool
 * Add a space to the toolbar and the open in Finder and open in Terminal buttons to the toolbar

+Transmit

+* Preferences
+  * Set "Windows open with" to the Dropbox folder

 Twitterific

 * Show Growl notifications for mentions and messages